US STOCKS-Wall St flat; All three indexes set for weekly gains

 U.S. markets are shut for the Christmas holiday on Monday.

 Eight of the 11 major S&P sectors were lower, although losses were modest.
-The consumer discretionary index's 0.22 percent fall lead the decliners.
+The telecommunications index's 0.23 percent fall lead the decliners.

 Economic data showed new single-family home sales rose to their highest levels in four months in November, with sales increasing 5.2 percent to 592,000 last month.

-Fred's rose 3.9 percent to $20.14 after Alden Global Capital reported a stake of 24.8 percent in the discount store operator.
+Cintas fell 4.4 percent to $114.80 after the uniforms supplier reduced the lower end of its revenue forecast.

-Cintas fell 3.6 percent to $115.73 after the uniforms supplier cut the lower end of its revenue forecast.
+U.S.-listed shares of Credit Suisse fell 0.6 percent to $14.84, while Deutsche Bank rose 1.1 percent to $18.74 after the two European lenders were hit with a combined penalty of more than $12 billion over the sale of U.S. toxic debt.

-Synergy Pharmaceuticals jumped 10.7 percent to $5.24 after the drug developer said data showed its irritable bowel syndrome treatment met the main goal.
+Synergy Pharmaceuticals jumped 9.1 percent to $5.18 after the drug developer said data showed its irritable bowel syndrome- tablet met the main goal.

 While stocks will trade for the full day, the U.S. bond market will close at 2 p.m.
 ET.